lakal3/VGE/docs/vscene.md

 Like MeshNodeControl but made from rigged meshes.
 AnimatedNodeControl has methods to update and change running animation(s).

+#### MultiControl

+You can place several node controls into one MultiControl.
+Sometimes it is more convenient to place for example a Transformation and a Light into one node.

 #### Probe

 Probe will render view from probe location excluding all child nodes.
 Some shaders like Pbr and Std can use probe images to